Summary

 Purpose

-This study aims to assess the long-term sustainability of patient-reported outcome measures (PROMs), return to work (RTW), return to sport (RTS), and the detailed progression of OA in patients who underwent MLR following KD.
+This study aims to assess the long-term sustainability of patient-reported outcome measures (PROMs), return to work (RTW), return to sport (RTS), and the detailed progression of OA in patients who underwent MLR following MLKIs.

 Methods